 However, if you are only mixing a song and doing nothing else in this song’s production process, you still are contributing a lot.
 Mixing shapes the sound, creates the needed depth and width of the music, and establishes how all the sound parameters change throughout the song.
 This itself is a huge creative work, but it may not be well noticed and appreciated by the artist.

-A mixing engineer must describe and explain their contribution to the creation of the master record if they want to negotiate royalties.
-After all, a song, no matter how good, can never become a hit without excellent professional mixing.
+If a mixing engineer wishes to negotiate royalties, they must be able to describe and explain their contribution to the creation of the master record.
+After all, even the best song cannot become a hit without excellent professional mixing.

 You’ll get more with time